Quraysh Ali Lansana

 Quraysh Ali Lansana (born Ron Myles September 13, 1964, Enid, Oklahoma) is an American poet, book editor, civil rights historian, and professor.
-He has authored 20 books in poetry, nonfiction and children’s literature.
-In 2022, he was a Tulsa Artist Fellow and Director of the Center for Truth, Racial Healing & Transformation at Oklahoma State University-Tulsa, where he was also Lecturer in Africana Studies and English.
-Lansana is also credited as creator and executive producer of "Focus: Black Oklahoma," a monthly radio program on the public radio station KOSU.
+He has authored 20 books.
+Since 2023, he has worked as an associate professor of English at The University of Tulsa.
+Lansana is co-creator and executive producer of "Focus: Black Oklahoma," a monthly radio program on the public radio station KOSU.

 Early life and education

 Born Ron Myles in Enid, Oklahoma, on September 13, 1964, he graduated Enid High School in 1982.
-Prior to focusing on poetry, in the 1980s he studied broadcast journalism at the University of Oklahoma and worked as an assignment editor at KWTV.
+Prior to focusing on poetry, in the 1980s he studied broadcast journalism at the University of Oklahoma.
+After getting a job as an assignment editor at KWTV, Lansana dropped out of college.
+He was fired from the station a year later for tardiness.
 After spending a year living in Medicine Park, Oklahoma, Lansana decided to move to Chicago in 1988.
 There he worked as an editor for Glencoe/McGraw-Hill, and founded Nappyhead Press.

 Lansana grew up in the African Methodist Episcopal Church, but changed his name to Quraysh Ali after converting to Islam in 1993, and adopted the last name Lansana upon marriage to now ex-wife Emily Hooper in 1996.
 He practiced Islam until 1999, later also turning to African faiths such as Yoruba and attending Trinity United Church of Christ in Chicago.

 He returned to school in 1996, earning his B.A. in African American Studies at Chicago State University where Gwendolyn Brooks was his mentor.
 Lansana holds an M.F.A. in creative writing from New York University.

 Teaching career

 Lansana has taught at the Juilliard School, the School of the Art Institute of Chicago, Oklahoma City University, and was the director of the Gwendolyn Brooks Center for Black Literature and Creative Writing at Chicago State University.
-He currently works as the acting director for the Center for Truth, Racial Healing and Transformation, Writer in Residence for the Center for Poets & Writers, and as a professor of Africana Studies and English at Oklahoma State University-Tulsa.
+He previously worked as the acting director for the Center for Truth, Racial Healing and Transformation, Writer in Residence for the Center for Poets & Writers, and as a professor of Africana Studies and English at Oklahoma State University-Tulsa.
+Since 2023, Lansana has worked at the University of Tulsa, where he is an Applied Associate Professor of English & Creative Writing, and of Media and Communication.
+Since 2025, he has served as Executive Producer and Faculty Advisor for the student-run weekly live news program TUTV.